icebreaker-fpga/icebreaker-fpga.github.io/index.md

 ---
-layout: page
+layout: home
 title: Home
 permalink: /
 ---

-# iCEBreaker FPGA

-Welcome to the [iCEBreaker Open-Source FPGA](https://github.com/icebreaker-fpga) homepage.
+Welcome to the iCEBreaker FPGA homepage.

 Documentation can be found [here](https://docs.icebreaker-fpga.org).

-Cheers!
+iCEBreaker is an open-source project brought to you by [1BitSquared](https://1bitsquared.com).